IncioMan/football_data_analysis/README.md

 ### Example 3: No Goal results against teams from the same standing group (home or away)
 ![NoGoal](./images/nogoal.png)

+### Fun Exploration
+I use this [notebook](explore.ipynb) to investigate outliers, particular trends, exceptionally performing teams.
+Just for fun.

 ## Technicalities
 ### Env file